-Ana and are quite looking forward to spending time with Mac and Maddy and learning what it’s like to be a teenager these days – especially with our kids rapidly approaching that stage of their lives.
+Ana and I are quite looking forward to spending time with Mac and Maddy and learning what it’s like to be a teenager these days – especially with our kids rapidly approaching that stage of their lives.
 From all accounts, it’s a lot different than when we were teenagers in high school.
-It seems these days we hear a lot about how so many high school kids are on anti-anxiety medication, surrounded by many drugs, pressured to get good marks, but also ow they haven’t ever learned how to throw empty beer bottles out of their car windows trying to hit speed limit signs while exceeding said limit.
+These days we hear a lot about how so many high school kids are on anti-anxiety medication, surrounded by drugs, pressured to get good marks, but most importantly, how they haven’t ever learned how to throw empty beer bottles out of their car windows at speed limit signs, while exceeding said limit.
 Maybe I could give them a few pointers in exchange for the inside scoop on high school life in Brantford.

-Traffic was light and we arrived at Pearson a full three and a half hours before our flight, but there was already a massive queue at the Philippines Air check in counter.
-We jumped in line and immediately asked somebody to take the first photo of the trip with all of us wearing our backpacks, looking fresh and as yet, not affected by the Asian heat onslaught and the ever constant butt sweats.
+Traffic was light and we arrived at Pearson a full three and a half hours before our flight, but there was already a massive queue at the Philippines Air check-in counter.
+We jumped in line and immediately asked somebody to take the first photo of the trip with all of us wearing our backpacks, looking fresh and, as yet, unaffected by the Asian heat onslaught and the ever constant butt sweats.
 While waiting in line Tony told me that ever since I mentioned the Asian butt sweats to Angela a few weeks previous, she’s been fairly consumed with the idea, and a little fearful.
 I’m thinking maybe I shouldn’t have spoiled the surprise for her.

-We got checked in, made it through the security line and got settled at our gate with nearly two hours to spare.
+We checked in for the flight, made it through the security line, and got settled at our gate with nearly two hours to spare.
 Tony and I dropped $22 on two beers, enough to buy a whole cantina full of hippie backpackers a round in Phuket, but never mind.
 It would be unconscionable to not have a final beer before we left.
-Ana went to find a Timmy’s to grab us a snack and the kids mainly spent time on their phones, lapping up all the wonderful wifi they could as they knew that soon they would be stuck on a giant, luxury catamaran in internet blackout mode.
+Ana went to find a Timmy’s to grab us a snack and the kids mainly spent time on their phones, lapping up all the abundant wifi they could, no doubt anticipating that they would soon be stuck on a giant, luxury catamaran without internet.
 The horror.

 Yeah, not quite.
 But what I had done is nominate her for a Canada 150 award for her contributions to the community in the area of Arts, Culture and Heritage.
-Ana has done a ton of stuff in connection with her job at the art gallery, and much besides this.
+Ana has done a ton of community work in connection with her job at the art gallery, and much besides this.
 So I had asked a number of people who have worked with her (including Angela) to write reference letters in support of her nomination, and they said a lot of wonderful things about Ana.
-So I handed her the package so she could read it all and I think she was very surprised as I had been able to keep it a secret.
-I’m pretty sure this move gained me significant family karma, which is going to come in very handy later in the trip if I have any immature transgressions, likely with Tony.
+So I handed her the package which contained all of the letters, and she was very surprised; somehow I had managed to keep the whole operation a secret.
+I’m pretty sure this move gained me significant family karma, which is going to come in very handy later in the trip if I have any immature transgressions (no doubt, with Tony).